End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Experiments

 We study the impact of $PM_{2.5}$ particle level on the cardiovascular mortality rate (CMR) in 2132 counties in the US using the data provided by the National Studies on Air Pollution and Health \citep{Rappold2020}.
 The data is publicly available under U.S. Public Domain license.
 The $PM_{2.5}$ particle level and the mortality rate are measured by $\mu g/m^3$ and the number of annual deaths due to cardiovascular conditions per 100,000 people, respectively.
 We use only the data for 2010 to simplify the experiment setup; thus we measure the same year impact of $PM_{2.5}$ particle level.
 Other than the treatment and response variables, the data includes 10 variables such as poverty rate, population, and household income, which we use as confounders.
 We provide the descriptive statistics and the histograms for the treatment and effect in Appendix \ref{sec:data}.

 To train E2B, we create the random dataset (Line \ref{line:rand} in Algorithm \ref{alg:nn}) using Hermite polynomials of max degree 3, $\mu_y = \left|h_{\bm{\gamma}_{xy}}(\bm{\beta}_{xy}^{\top}\bfx/\|\bm{\beta}_{xy}^{\top}\bfx\|_2) + h_{\bm{\gamma}_{ay}}(\mra)\right|$.
 We use absolute value to capture the positivity of our response variable.
-The data also shows heteroskedasticity; we model the noise as a zero mean Gaussian variable with variance $\sigma^2(\widehat{y}) = 6.00\widehat{y}$.
+The data also shows heteroskedasticity; we model the noise as a zero mean Gaussian variable (Line \ref{line:noise} of the algorithm) with variance $\sigma^2(\widehat{y}) = 6.00\widehat{y}$.
 For regression, we use the non-parametric local kernel regression algorithm.
-We measure the uncertainty in the curves using the deep ensembles technique \citep{lakshminarayanan2017simple} with 25 random ensembles.
+We measure the uncertainty in the curves using the deep ensembles technique \citep{lakshminarayanan2017simple} with 100 random ensembles.
+That means, in each experiment, we initialize the neural network with different random values.
+To further improve the uncertainty estimation, in each training, we resample the dataset as well.

 Figure \ref{fig:nsaph_curve} shows the average treatment effect curve for the impact of $PM_{2.5}$ on CMR.
 We show the one standard deviation interval using the shaded areas.
-Starting around $PM_{2.5}=5.3 \mu g/m^3$ the curve increases with a steep slope; confirming the previous studies that increased $PM_{2.5}$ levels increase the probability of cardiovascular mortality.
-Our results are generally aligned with the results reported in \citep{wu2020evaluating}.
+Starting around $PM_{2.5}=5.3 \mu g/m^3$ the curve increases with a steep slope, confirming the previous studies that increased $PM_{2.5}$ levels increase the probability of cardiovascular mortality.
 We can see that after $PM_{2.5}=6.4 \mu g/m^3$ the curve plateaus and mortality rate stays at elevated levels.
-Looking at the histogram of the treatments in Figure \ref{fig:hist_pm25} in the appendix, we observed that most counties have $PM_{2.5}$ between 6 and 8.
-This might justify the fluctuations that we see in this interval and may allude about potential unmeasured confounders.
+Looking at the histogram of the treatments in Figure \ref{fig:hist_pm25} in the appendix, we observe that most counties have $PM_{2.5}$ between 6 and 8.
+This might justify the fluctuations that we see in this interval and may allude to existence of potential unmeasured confounders.

 Figure \ref{fig:nsaph_la} shows the log-base-weight function that we learn in this data.
-We show the median and inter-quantile range in this plot.
-The plot confirms our end-to-end balancing intuition that achieving more accurate causal results requires balancing the weights such that the lower populated regions receive higher weights.
+Similar to the synthetic experiments, we show the median of 100 runs.
+While the plot shows smaller variations, it is generally inline with the observations we had in the synthetic data.